Massachusetts LLC Certificate of Organization

 Enter the exact name of your Resident Agent in the first box and their street address in the second box (PO boxes are not allowed).

 If your Resident Agent is an individual, they must be a resident of Massachusetts.
-If your Resident Agent is a company, they need to be authorized to do business in the state.
+If your Resident Agent is a company, they need to be authorized to do business in Massachusetts.

 Resident Agent Consent